valeckom/system-status-email/README.md

 ## Future improvements

-1. Installer script
-    - generate `.env` with user supplied values
-2. Uninstall script
+1. Uninstall script
-3. Update script - load the new version and keep the `.env` file
+2. Update script - load the new version and keep the `.env` file
-4. Convert `README.md` to `README.txt` for build bundle
+3. Convert `README.md` to `README.txt` for build bundle
-5. Add S.M.A.R.T. drive info table
+4. Add S.M.A.R.T. drive info table
-6. Make tables dynamic based on if data exists (hide tables that do not contain data)
+5. Make tables dynamic based on if data exists (hide tables that do not contain data)
-7. Be able to display more than 1 drive in "Drive partition status"
+6. Be able to display more than 1 drive in "Drive partition status"
-8. Make a dashboard section for quick information (&check; or &cross; for features)
+7. Make a dashboard section for quick information (&check; or &cross; for features)